CNA-Tech/PKS-Ninja/LabGuides/Lab3-PksInstallationPhaseTwo/readme.md

 </details>
 <br/>

-1.14 After you click `Apply Changes` BOSH will begin deploying PKS and it will take a while.
+1.14 After you click `Apply Changes` BOSH will begin deploying PKS and it will take a while to complete.
+In the nested example lab, the PKS deployment took ~1 hour to complete.

 Leave the `Applying Changes` window open and check it periodically for status.
 While waiting for the deployment, use another browser tab to open a second connection to the Ops Manager UI and use the second browser session to complete the harbor configuration in the next section.

 ### Step 2: Install Harbor